shree270920/TerraformS3/README.md

 ```bash
 terraform apply -auto-approve
 ```
 - Refresh you S3 bucket page on the AWS console .
-It will have the S3 bucket created through terrfaorm (IaC)
+It will have the S3 bucket created through Terraform (IaC)

 STEP 8: IN ```main.tf``` add the following resource